CanvasComposer: Personalized Group Photo Generation via a Multi-Reference Canvas: Introduction

 \section{Introduction}

 The advent of large-scale text-to-image (T2I) diffusion models~\citep{rombach2022high} has marked a pivotal moment in digital content creation, enabling the synthesis of complex, high-fidelity images from simple textual descriptions.
-This breakthrough has spurred a wave of research into personalization, which aims to create content containing specified identities in unseen contexts.
-Textual Inversion~\citep{gal2022image}, DreamBooth~\citep{ruiz2023dreambooth}, and IP-Adapter~\citep{ye2023ip-adapter} have made significant strides in this domain in recent years.
+This breakthrough has spurred a wave of research into personalization, which enables content creation containing specified human identities in unseen contexts.
+Textual Inversion~\citep{gal2022image}, DreamBooth~\citep{ruiz2023dreambooth}, and IP-Adapter~\citep{ye2023ip-adapter} have made significant progress in this direction.

-Despite their progress, the creative potential of existing personalized generative models is largely hindered due to two critical shortcomings: a lack of interactive spatial control and a fundamental inability to scale efficiently to multiple identities.
-First, to enable spatial guidance, current approaches rely on frameworks like ControlNet~\citep{zhang2023adding}.
-These approaches require users to generate auxiliary control maps like pose skeletons or depth maps, which unfortunately fragments the creative process.
-Second, to achieve multi-identity personalization, existing techniques~\citep{ye2023ip-adapter, videoalchemist, qian2025composeme} encode identity images into fixed-length token sequences that are then concatenated into longer conditioning embeddings.
-Such a method is constrained by a memory cost that increases linearly with respect to the number of personalized subjects, making the composition of many unique subjects expensive and even infeasible with a large number of identities.
-Together, these limitations highlight the urgent need for a new paradigm with better interactivity and scalability.
+Despite recent advances, personalized generative models still struggle with interactive layout control and poor scalability to multiple identities.
+First, layout control in current personalization methods~\citep{instantfamily,StoryMaker,ID-Patch} relies on ControlNet-style frameworks~\citep{zhang2023adding} that require auxiliary control maps (\eg pose or depth), which fragments creative flow and complicates scene composition.
+Second, multi-identity systems~\citep{UNO,ID-Patch,qian2025composeme,DreamO} encode each identity as fixed-length tokens that are concatenated into long conditioning embeddings, causing memory costs to grow linearly with the number of subjects and making them inefficient or infeasible for multi-person personalization.
+These limitations underscore the need for a new paradigm that allows for \textit{interactive group photo composition with scalable identity handling}.

 To meet this demand, we introduce an \textbf{interactive personalization} paradigm.
-Inspired by professional editing software (\eg, Photoshop), this paradigm positions the user as an art director, who can intuitively compose a desired scene by \textit{placing} and \textit{resizing} multiple distinct input subjects on a canvas, as shown in \figlabel\ref{fig:teaser}(1-2).
-This canvas-based approach is designed for better interactivity and scalability, allowing the composition of many identities within a scene.
-The resulting canvas configuration acts as a ``visual template'', defining an optional background, multiple identities, and their spatial arrangement.
+Inspired by professional editing tools (\eg, Photoshop), our framework empowers users to act as design directors to intuitively compose a scene by \textit{placing} and \textit{resizing} multiple subjects on a canvas, as shown in \figlabel\ref{fig:teaser} (1–2).
+This canvas-based design enhances interactivity and scalability, allowing users to define an optional background, multiple identities, and their spatial layout within a \textit{single} visual template.
+This visual template can be effectively rendered into a coherent, high-fidelity, personalized group photo that consists of reference subjects.